Science Museum, london

 National Science and Media Museum, Bradford

 Set in the heart of Bradford, the National Science and Media Museum explores the science and culture of light and sound technologies and their impact on our lives.

 Traditional and interactive galleries located across eight floors of the museum investigate and celebrate photography, television, animation, videogames and the internet.
 The museum is home to three cinemas, including Europe’s first IMAX screen and the world’s only public Cinerama screen outside the USA.

-From its home on the site of the world’s oldest surviving passenger railway station, the Museum of Science and Industry tells the story of Manchester’s scientific and industrial past, present and future.
+From its home on the site of the world’s oldest surviving passenger railway station, the Science and Industry Museum tells the story of Manchester’s scientific and industrial past, present and future.

 Manchester—the world’s first industrial city—has long been a hotbed of invention and experimentation.
 The museum conveys the colossal impact the city’s science, technology and innovation had and continue to have in changing the world.

 The National Railway Museum is home to over 200 years of history and a vast and diverse collection of railway objects that includes the record-breaking Mallard and the world’s finest collection of royal carriages.

 Visitors can explore the past, present and future of the railways in giant halls full of steam and diesel engines, enjoy iconic exhibitions, and take part in interactive learning events.